Blogs About Reading

 In professional families, children heard an average of 2,153 words per hour, while children in working class families heard an average of 1,251 words per hour, and children in welfare families heard an average of 616 words per hour.
 Extrapolated, this means that in a year children in professional families heard an average of 11 million words, while children in working class families heard an average of 6 million words, and children in welfare families heard an average of 3 million words.
 By kindergarten, a child from a welfare family could have heard 32 million words fewer than a classmate from a professional family.

-These differences can have a huge impact on children's vocabularies and literacy preparedness.
-If you haven't read this book yet, consider it among your professional book choices for 2007, and check out Todd Risley on a Reading Rockets webcast called From Babbling to Books.
+These differences can have a huge impact on children’s vocabularies and literacy preparedness.
+If you haven’t read this book yet, consider it among your professional book choices for 2007, and check out Todd Risley on the Reading Rockets webcast, From Babbling to Books.